baraql/lai-proj/README.md

 | 16        | 18             | logs/train_fsdp/lsai-460690.out     |    ❌ (OOM)    |
 | 16        | 20             | logs/train_fsdp/lsai-460667.out     |    ❌ (OOM)    |

-Then, we plot the results for each metric.
+Then, we plot the results for each metric:
+TODO